Resources

 How It Feels When a Parent Dies by Jill Krementz

-BOOK: The short writings hold a range of reactions to the death of a parent.
+BIOGRAPHY/AUTOBIOGRAPHY: The short writings hold a range of reactions to the death of a parent.
 The authors come from different backgrounds, situations and circumstances, yet they hold one thing in common: losing a parent.

-BOOK: For young and older teenagers
+BIOGRAPHY/AUTOBIOGRAPHY: For young and older teenagers about losing siblings.

 ..Tough Stuff Journal: Someone has died